 1728—French physician, Pierre Fauchard, publishes The Surgeon Dentist.
 Fauchard has been credited as the “father of modern dentistry,” and some of his many contributions include operative methods of tooth restoration, as well as a scientific explanation of dentistry.

-If you have any questions about restorative or cosmetic dentistry, you should contact Lake Forest Dental Arts to set up a consultation with Dr. Fondriest.
-To schedule an appointment, call our Lake Forest dentist office at 847-234-0517.
-We proudly serve patients from Lake Forest and all other surrounding communities.
+If you have any questions about restorative or cosmetic dentistry, you should contact us to set up a consultation with Dr. Fondriest.
+To schedule an appointment, call our office at 847-234-0517.
+We proudly serve patients from Chicago and all other surrounding communities.